dorawlf/updateMetadata/README.md

 # updateMetadata
-Salesforce updateMetadata api sample by python
+A sample for Salesforce updateMetadata api by python with zeep SOAP client.